angelovangel/nxf-alignment/README.md

 ## Quick Start

+See also [workflow diagram](assets/diagram.html) for how parameter use determine the workflow path

 #### Basic Workflow (Basecalling + Alignment)
 For an adaptive sampling run, basecalling is done for the accepted reads based on the decision file produced by MinKNOW.